matejpavlovic/zksync-era/README_advanced.md

 > **Note**: These scripts require some manual interactions.
 If any issues arise, refer to the step-by-step guides [here](./setup_instructions_mac.md) for Mac and [here](./setup_instructions_ubuntu.md) for Ubuntu.

 ## 2. Download Proving and Verification Keys
-Before running the prover, download the necessary proving and verification keys:
+Before running the prover, download the necessary proving and verification keys.
+Example for Circuit ID 1, Round 0:

 ```bash
 wget http://34.29.79.81:8000/setup_basic_1_data.bin